|

 SWCPC 503

-structures from various Texas towns such as Olton, Amherst, and Sudan.
-Also includes
+various Texas towns such as Olton, Amherst, and Sudan.
+Also includes ranchers

 Halsell.
 The photographs were copied for a research project used by Woodring.